This is a past event. Enquire to purchase the content and materials on demand.

-Already under relentless, and increasing, pressure, the pandemic is exacerbating demand on stretched resources.
-Its adding stress, and necessitating greater resourcefulness and resilience across Police, Ambulance, and Fire and Rescue than ever before.
+Already under relentless, and increasing, pressure, the pandemic exacerbated demand on stretched resources.
+It added stress, and necessitated greater resourcefulness and resilience across Police, Ambulance, and Fire and Rescue than ever before.

 Join us at our timely conference, as we share support strategies.
 You’ll gain invaluable frontline insights; and hear unique experiences from our service spotlights on issues like de-stigmatisation.
 Our expert Blue Light panels will discuss challenges in common and techniques for coping through early identification, peer support, and how to avoid burnout.

 Resilience is good: prevention is better.
 We’ll discuss practical solutions for prevention.
 We’ll tackle important questions: how can you work best in a demanding and under-staffed environment?
 How best to protect the mental health of your staff, as well as answering the calls of the public?
 How can you stay resilient in the face of unprecedented challenge?

 Our established and rigorously researched annual event shares techniques, insights, and practical solutions to answer these questions and help support the mental health of our vital Emergency Services.
 Don’t miss this opportunity to learn, question speakers and network with peers.

 - You’ll hear expert insight on the intentions of the new Police Covenant.

 - Gain valuable feedback about the new National Police Wellbeing Service, Oscar Kilo.

 - You’ll learn about Devon and Cornwall Police’s national Surfwell programme, for wellbeing and peer support, to improve performance and reduce sickness.